Audio Latency Tester

 Understanding Audio Latency

-- Output Latency: Additional buffering delay in the audio output device
+- Output Latency: Additional buffering delay in the output device — Safari does not expose this, so it shows N/A

 - Good latency: < 10ms (imperceptible), Acceptable: 10-30ms, High: > 30ms